A strong multi-disciplinary board

 With sound, internationally acceptable business practices and policies, the board embraces the culture and heritage of South Africa and its people.

-White Rivers is committed to the highest standards in corporate governance, professionalism and business integrity.
-The board of White Rivers adheres to the King III Compliance Register (the Code).
+The WRE entities are committed to the highest standards of corporate governance, professionalism and business integrity.
+The board adheres to the King III Compliance Register (the Code).

 Neil Warburton is a qualified mining engineer with more than 35 years’ experience in the development and mining of gold and nickel projects in Australia.
 He has held executive and board positions with a number of large Australian mining and contracting companies.
 He is currently non-executive Chairman of Flinders Mines Ltd, and non-executive director of Independence Group Ltd and Australian Mines Ltd. All companies are listed on the Australian Securities Exchange (ASX).

 Simangele Mngomezulu holds Diplomas in Public Relations and Community Development as well as a Certificate in Executive Preparation Programmes.
 She worked with Anglo American Corporation of South Africa for 15 years.